sidekickDan/rpg_mysteries/templates/fixed-case-mystery-prompt-generator.md

 # Final Instruction to AI

-Begin by asking the player for difficulty, assistance level, and optional tone.
+Begin by asking the player for difficulty only.
+Assistance defaults to Balanced, and tone defaults to the case’s intended tone unless the player asks otherwise.
 ```

 ---